 The Academy meets beginning Monday, July 18th, and continues through Sunday, August 14th.

 Monday, July 18th will be a “full-day” that begins at 10.00a with a meet and greet theatre games, and a group warm-up, then lunch followed by auditions (see below) and will finish with a group Q&A period which will end at 5.00p.
+Snacks and drinks will be provided.
+Students are invited to bring their own lunch or visit one of the nearby Main Street cafés in groups on their lunch break with parental authorization.
 We will be offering “warm-down” exercises on this same day until 6.00p.

 Beginning Tuesday, July 19th, classes will be held six days a week, from Monday through Saturday, with Sundays off.
 Days begin at 10.00a with a warm-up.
 Students are encouraged to attend these warm-up sessions, which will prepare their bodies, voices, and minds for the day ahead.
 Formal classes begin at 11.00a.
 Lunch is scheduled daily for 1.00p-2.00p, after which classes will resume Days end with a warm-down from 5.00p-6.00p.
 Students are encouraged to stay for this period which will answer questions and help them digest their day, but there is a possibility for students to be picked up promptly at 5.00p.